wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 * You have [registered](https://app.wercker.com/users/new/) for a wercker account
 * You have the [heroku toolbelt](https://toolbelt.heroku.com/) installed

 Signing up for wercker is [free and easy](https://app.wercker.com/users/new/).
-We've open sourced the code for this application on [GitHub](https://github.com/mies/go-http-sample).
+We've open sourced the code for this application on [GitHub](https://github.com/pjvds/go-cities).

-You can also find this article on our [dev center](http://devcenter.wercker.com/articles/languages/golang/deploying-go-apps-to-heroku.html)

 ## Installing the wercker cli